 - We recommend abstracting objects in the catalog so you’re not hard-coding to one platform or framework, rather you’re abstracting into bundle-ready building blocks for future use

-When assessing success in either approach, there are a few key results which should be achieved:
+When assessing success in either API development strategy, there are a few key results which should be achieved:

 - You have normalized code and faster deployment across your APIs and Services.